rackerlabs/support-how-to/content/managed-operations/oracle-business-intelligence-enterprise-edition-tips.md

 5. Clear the browser cache and check the changes to see your custom logo on the Login and Home page of Oracle Analytics.

-After completing this procedure, you see your customized logo in the Login page and Home page for Oracle Analytics.
+After completing this procedure, your customized logo displays on the Login page and Home page for Oracle Analytics.

 ### Customize the OBIEE 11g Analytics banner text

-After completion of the OBIEE installation, you can see the Oracle banner text (Business Intelligence) on the OBIEE Analytics Home page and Login page.
-The following procedure helps you understand the user interface (UI) elements in OBIEE 11g to reduce the time that you spend customizing your environment.
+After OBIEE finishes installing, you can see the Oracle banner text (Business Intelligence) on the OBIEE Analytics Home page and Login page.
+The following procedure helps you understand the UI elements in OBIEE 11g to reduce the time that you spend customizing your environment.